conjs/GS-Builder/README.md

-# GameCore.Socket

-This project is used to quickly build game services
+#This project is used to quickly build game services

 ## How to build